Pr0fiNoob/GamblingPlugin/README.md

 * **Coin Flip** – Flip a coin to win or lose money.
 (In development)
 * More games are planned!

+(All games will remain command-only (this doesn't include the game selection menu) until v1.0.0 is released)

 ### 📈 Future Plans

 * **Stocks & Crypto simulation**